ilg-physics-ucsb/physics3l-manual/lab1-balldrop-Week2/lab1.md

 :::Question
-a) For each ball, does the energy lost seem to increase, decrease, or stay the same?
+a) For each ball, does the energy lost seem to increase, decrease, or stay the same with increasing bounce number?
 Explain your reasoning.

 b) Does your observation in part (a) match Newton's Experimental Law?
 If not, where do you think the law fails in your experiment?
 :::